Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Supersymmetric representation of random walk

 We write $u = (u_x)_{x\in \Lambda}, v = (v_x)_{x\in \Lambda}$.
 For $p\in \N_0$, a $p$-\emph{form} is a function of $(u, v)$ multiplied with a product of $p$ differentials.
 A \emph{form} $K$ is a sum of $p$-forms with possibly different values of $p$.
 The largest such $p$ is called the \emph{degree} of $K$.
 For a fixed $p$, the contribution of $p$-forms to $K$ is called the \emph{degree-}$p$ part of $K$.
 A form is called \emph{even} if it is the sum of $p$-forms with even $p$ only.
-Due to anti-commutivity, we can always write the degree-$2\lvert \Lambda \rvert$ part of a form $K$ as The integral of $K$ is then defined to be where the right-hand side is the Lebesgue integral.
-Notice if degree of $K < 2\lvert \Lambda \rvert$, then its degree-$2\lvert \Lambda \rvert$ part is zero, so its integral is zero.
+Due to anti-commutativity, we can always write the degree-$2\lvert \Lambda \rvert$ part of a form $K$ as The integral of $K$ is then defined to be the Lebesgue integral